 - our course content providers may have access to names of learners enrolled in the providers’ courses;

-- our distribution partners, who offer our content for sale through their own platforms or who otherwise integrate with our software, may collect and handle the same enrolment information; and
+- our distribution partners, who offer our content for sale through their own platforms or who otherwise integrate with our software, may collect and handle the same enrolment information as well as other information concerning the learning activities and course completion progress of learners in relation to courses that have been accessed via our distribution partners’ websites; and

 - our implementation partners may have access to the information we collect for the purpose of assisting us and our distribution partners to develop our systems to offer and deliver our products and services.

 All such third parties are bound by the same laws and regulations that we are, wherever they are located in the world, and we require them to adopt and apply data protection policies and practices that are consistent with this policy.